NetAngels/django-webodt/doc/quickstart.rst

     >>> pdf = conv.convert(document, format='pdf')
     >>> pdf
     <open file '/tmp/tmpYuAhhN.pdf', mode 'r' at 0xa7c3dfc>

+Because of the ``WEBODT_CONVERTER`` settings option the converter being created will be of the class ``webodt.converters.abiword.AbiwordODFConverter``.
+It is possible to create other converters which use other backends, by the way.

 Resulting file looks very similar to that one we have created with ``render`` method previously.
 It will be removed when closed, and, similarly this